georgiee/coding-for-kids/slides.md

 ^ That's a photo from The White House where they hold an Hour Of Code event in 2014.

-^ Hour of Code takes place every year from 4.-10.
-December.

 ![](images/03-how/code-org/potus.jpg)

 ---